|

 - Organise meetings than can help you realise your (research) project.

-- Reflect on your process and adjust course if necessary.
+- Reflect on your process and adjust direction if necessary.

 - Ability to communicate about your choices.